pvh513/vectorhash/README.md

 These flags are intended for testing and debugging and should not be needed in a normal production environment.

-The command vh128 \--help will give a complete overview of all flags that are supported.
+The command vh128sum \--help will give a complete overview of all flags that are supported.

 The checksums of an empty file are as follows:

+64 bit:
+<tt>73711a77d6031b6f</tt>

 128 bit:
 <tt>fe82e7d9998e9819c7ac954ea0a0ea8e</tt>